I've really gotta ease up on the notes.

 - Genesis 25:26.
 Jacob means, literally, "heel-snatcher", and figuratively, "trickster".
 What's in a name?

 - Genesis 26:7.
 Wife?
 Sister?
 Wife?
 Sister?
 Like father like son, I guess.
-Weren't Abraham and Isaac ever afraid that
+Weren't Abraham and Isaac ever afraid that somebody would eventually sleep with their wives because they didn't realize they were already married?

 No comments: